ashfurrow/blog/source/blog/2017-01-09-building-static-sites-with-middleman.html.markdown

 So that's a rundown on how to quickly create a static website using Middleman.
 I've done this a few times and every time I do, I need to remember all the steps.
 Now, at the very least, I've got documentation 😅

 The peer lab site is [open source](https://github.com/ashfurrow/peerlab.community), as is [this blog](https://github.com/ashfurrow/blog), and both are built with Middleman.
 My blog is significantly more complicated, though.
 I'm happy to answer questions about either, just open a GitHub issue and I'll answer there.
 Good luck!

+**Update**: I've since given a lunch & learn at work on this topic, you can check it out here:

+BEGIN_WIDE

+YOUTUBE yoGielteT64

+END_WIDE